 Common Interest Communities (CICs)* are residential areas that have unique focuses apart from our traditional halls.
 To live in one of these areas, students simply must commit and/or qualify to those focuses.
 Each year, the halls/floors that are identified as any CIC space can change based on housing demand.
 Students must indicate interest and/or apply to live in a CIC space before general room selection in April.
 Please note: some areas such as wellness or substance-free may require students to sign an additional Community Standards document.

 *Formerly known as Special Interest Housing

 Common Interest Areas

-- Suites – The suites offer a different experience for returning students to live with fellow students in a shared environment.
+- Suites (Returning Students Only)– The suites offer a different experience for returning students to live with fellow students in a shared environment.
 Usually comprised of 5 to 6 students, the rooms of each suite have a shared common space and provide double and single rooms for each occupant.

 - Substance-Free (All Students) – Previously known as “wellness,” Substance-Free housing residents commit to abstain from e-cigarettes, tobacco, alcohol, and other drugs.

 - Wheaton Wellness Program (All Students) –“Wellness” is more than merely an abstinence from substances.
 It is the intersection of both physical and mental aspects of an individual’s life.
 This community will explore how the different dimensions (Academic/Professional, Emotional, Environmental, Intellectual, Physical, Social and Spiritual) of their well-being contribute to their quality of life.